troglobit/br2-finit-demo/README.md

 <img align="right" src="screenshot.png" alt="Finit starting up Buildroot">

 This is an example of how [Finit][1] can be used with Buildroot instead of the default BusyBox init, or systemd.
+Notice the use of an external, `br2-ext-finit`, providing the necessary packages and root skeleton with a wide range of service configurations.

-The provided defconfig builds a Qemu bootable kernel and root filesystem (ext4) built around BusyBox.
-With the following changes to its default
+The provided `configs/qemu_x86_64_finit_defconfig` is the standard Qemu defconfig from Buildroot with Finit enabled as the default system init.
-configuration:
+The kernel targets only a Qemu machine and the root filesystem (ext4) is built around BusyBox, with the following changes:

  - Disable BusyBox init
  - Disable BusyBox poweroff/halt/reboot commands (for init)
  - Enable mount helpers (for fstab tricks later)
- - Enable a few services: httpd, ntpd, udhcpd, dnsd, ...
+ - Enable a few services: `httpd`, `ntpd`, `udhcpd`, `dnsd`, `telnetd`, ...

 The rest of this tree is just glue to fit in with the Buildroot external concept, as [described in the excellent manual][2].